Levator Glandulae Thyroideae Muscle Cancer

 16. Dietary Factors: Poor diet lacking fruits and vegetables.

-17. Viral Infections: Epstein-Barr virus linked to lymphomas.
+17. Infections: Epstein-Barr virus linked to lymphomas.

 19. Autoimmune Diseases: Conditions like Hashimoto’s thyroiditis increasing cancer risk.